 Known for their ability to heal cuts and burns, aloe vera is one of the best houseplants due to their air purifying qualities and easy care.
 Make sure your pot has drain holes as these plants do best in dry conditions.

 These plants feature large leaves with vibrant shades of dark green, light green and purple.
-Signals AZ explains that they grow well in bright light, but because the leaves can be sensitive to the sun you should try to avoid direct sunlight.
+They grow well in bright light, but because the leaves can be sensitive to the sun you should try to avoid direct sunlight.
 Make sure you let the soil dry out a bit before watering, too.

 These houseplants are sure to provide natural beauty to any room as their multiple varieties feature large leaves with exotic color combinations such as yellow, green and red.
 Want yours to show off more color?
-Signals AZ reports that, although they can survive in both low and bright light, the more light you give them, the more color you’ll see in the leaves.
+Although they can survive in both low and bright light, the more light you give them, the more color you’ll see in the leaves.
 Make sure you water yours regularly as they like consistent moisture.

 Although they may look delicate, these indoor plants are actually quite durable.
 They thrive in medium to high light as well as humidity, making them perfect for kitchens and restrooms.
-Or, if you want to put yours in a drier room of the house, Signals AZ recommends placing them on a tray of pebbles and continually filling the tray with water.
+Or, if you want to put yours in a drier room of the house, place them on a tray of pebbles and continually filling the tray with water.

 When it comes to indoor plants, these are one of the most common varieties.
 In addition to being easy to care for, they regularly bloom stunning white flowers year-round.
 They can also thrive in areas with less light.
 Water regularly as they prefer consistently moist soil.

 Let SummerWinds Help You Find the Perfect Indoor Plants